CosmoLike/cocoa/README.md

     source compile_external_modules

-This compiles CAMB/Class Boltzmann codes, Planck likelihood and Polychord sampler.
+This compiles CAMB/Class Boltzmann codes, Planck likelihood, and Polychord sampler.

 ## Running Cobaya Examples <a name="cobaya_base_code_examples"></a>

-We assume that you are still in the conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,
+We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,

- **Step :one:**: Activate the private python environment by sourcing the script `start_cocoa`
+ **Step :one:**: Activate the private Python environment by sourcing the script `start_cocoa`

     source start_cocoa